Culture of Iran: Women in Persian culture

-Since the 1979 Revolution, Iranian women have lost almost all their rights that was gained in 1962 under the rule of Mohammad Reza Pahlavi.
-Many restrictive and legal measures are imposed since 1979, including mandatory Hijab.
-By law, women's testimony in court is worth half of that of men under the rule of the Islamic Regime, the age of marriage is 9, and marital rape is legal.
+Since the 1979 Revolution, Iranian women have lost nearly all the rights they had gained in 1962 under the rule of Mohammad Reza Pahlavi.
+Many restrictive and legal measures have been imposed since 1979, including mandatory Hijab.
+By law, women's testimony in court is worth half of that of men under the rule of the Islamic Regime, the age of consent for women is 9, and marital rape is legal.
 Women cannot leave the country without the formal permission of their guardians (father or husband).
 They cannot run for presidency or become a judge.
 This is a striking change from the full and equal rights that women enjoyed during the Pahlavi era.
 The Iranian women who had gained confidence and higher education during the Pahlavi era participated in demonstrations against the Shah to topple the monarchy.
 The culture of education for women was very strongly established by the time of revolution so that even after the revolution, large numbers of women entered civil service and higher education.
-Even though Islamic Republic pushed back hard on women's rights, Iranian women have been at the forefront of progress, education and battle for freedom.
-In 1996 fourteen women were elected to the Islamic Consultative Assembly.
+Even though the Islamic Republic pushed back on women's rights, Iranian women have been at the forefront of progress, education and battle for freedom.
+In 1996, 14 women were elected to the Islamic Consultative Assembly.
 In 2003, Iran's first female judge during the Pahlavi era, Shirin Ebadi, won the Nobel Peace Prize for her efforts in promoting human rights.

-According to a UNESCO world survey, at the primary level of enrolment Iran has the highest female to male ratio in the world among sovereign nations, with a female to male ratio of 1.22 : 1.00.
+According to a UNESCO world survey, at the primary level of enrolment, Iran has the highest female to male ratio among all other sovereign nations, with a female to male ratio of 1.22 : 1.00.
 By 1999, Iran had 140 female publishers, enough to hold an exhibition of books and magazines published by women.
 As of 2005, 65% of Iran's university students and 43% of its salaried workers were women. and as of early 2007 nearly 70% of Iran's science and engineering students are women.
 This has led to many female school and university graduates being under-utilized.
-This is beginning to have an effect on Iranian society and was a contributing factor to protests by Iranian youth in various times over the past few decades.
+This has started to have an effect on Iranian society and was a contributing factor in protests by Iranian youth in over the past decades.

-During recent decades, Iranian women have had significant presence in Iran's scientific movement, art movement, literary new wave and contemporary Iranian cinema.
+In recent decades, Iranian women have had a significant presence in Iran's scientific movement, art movement, literary new wave and contemporary Iranian cinema.
 Women account for 60% of all students in the natural sciences, including one in five PhD students.

 Prince Muhammad-Beik of Georgia, 1620.
 Artist is Reza Abbasi.

 Contributions to humanity in ancient history

 Figurine holding a stringed instrument (early tanbur or lute).
 First half of second millennium BC.
 Susa.
 Kept at the National Museum of Iran.

-From the humble brick, to the windmill, Persians have mixed creativity with art and offered the world numerous contributions.
-What follows is a list of just a few examples of the cultural contributions of Greater Iran.
+From the brick to the windmill, Persians were creative with art and offered the world significant contributions.
+What follows is a few examples of the cultural contributions of Greater Iran.